zlochina/xil-research-modification/doc/flow.md

 - [ ] RCI cluster:
     - [ ] [Research](https://login.rci.cvut.cz/wiki/how_to_start) how to schedule and use rci cluster, maybe ask Professor or admins of RCI for manual.

+- [ ] Source:
+    - [x] Research how to work with pytorch
+    - [ ] Add binary mask A to fit function or to loss function
+    - [ ] Research the code from Plant Phenotyping.
+(Usage of Dataset, )
+    - [ ] How did they add binary masks to datasets.
+    - [ ] Build jupyter notebook of MLP usage

 ## Tree of the paper code
 - [ ] `code/`